uday610/XRT/src/runtime_src/doc/toc/xrt_native_apis.rst

 Let's review the below example

+- At the beginning API ``xrtGraphReset`` is used to reset the graph by disabling tiles and enable tile reset of the AIE engine.
-- Graph is executed for 3 iteration
+- Graph is executed for 3 iteration by API ``xrtGraphRun`` with the number of iteration as an argument.
-- The API `xrtGraphWait(graphHandle,0)` is used to wait till the iteration is done.
-The API `xrtGraphAPI` is used because host code need to execute the graph again without a reset
+- The API ``xrtGraphWait(graphHandle,0)`` is used to wait till the iteration is done.
+The API `xrtGraphAPI` is used because host code need to execute the graph again without doing a reset
 - The Graph is executed again for 5 iteration
-- The API `xrtGraphEnd(graphHandle,0) is used to wait till the iteration is done.
+- The API ``xrtGraphEnd(graphHandle,0)`` is used to wait till the iteration is done.

 .. code:: c
       :number-lines: 35